heisters/ofxVideoPipe/README.md

     -an -f image2pipe -vcodec ppm -r 20 -y bin/data/fifo.ppm

 The second line of the FFMPEG command is the important bit, as it ensures FFMPEG outputs in the format ofxVideoPipe expects.
-You should set +-r+ (frame rate) to whatever you pass to +ofxVideoPipe::setFrameRate+ in your app.
+You should set `-r` (frame rate) to whatever you pass to `ofxVideoPipe::setFrameRate` in your app.